randogelist/stokes-conditional/README.md

 $$
 u_0
 \longrightarrow
-u_{\mathrm{LH}} .
+u_{\mathrm{LH}}.
 $$

-The framework is formulated on the full Leray–Hopf solution class, so the solutions arising from Clay-admissible initial data form a subclass of the represented regime.
+The framework is formulated for the Leray–Hopf solution class itself, rather than only for one special family of initial data.

 ---

-## Theorem 2 — Leray–Hopf encoding
+## 2. Leray–Hopf encoding

-Every represented Leray–Hopf trajectory admits the structural encoding
+A Leray–Hopf trajectory is mapped into the structural encoding:

 $$
 \mathrm{LH}(u)